thepacketgeek/bgpd-rs/README.md

 You can send the BGPd process a `SIGHUP` to reload and update peer configs.
 The following items can be updated:

 ## Peers
+- Added & removed
-- Enabled/Disabled
+- Enabled/disabled
-- *Active polling for new session
+- Active/passive polling for idle peers
 - *Hold Timer
 - *Supported Families

- > * When not in an active session only
+ > * When not in an active session only, since these are negotiated in the OPEN

 # View BGPd Information